lammps/lammps/doc/src/fix_bond_swap.rst

    command for a discussion of image flags.
 This is not an issue for running dynamics, but can affect calculation of some diagnostic quantities or the printing of unwrapped coordinates to a dump file.

+For the second use case described above, the molecule IDs for all sticker sites should be the same.

 ----------